 Forms, Schedule, Policies & Guidelines

-Note: All reports linked from this page are in Adobe Acrobat (PDF) format.
+All reports listed on this page are in Adobe Reader format (PDF files).

 The Records Request Denial Letter is the response form sent by a records custodian to a requestor to deny a records request for inspection or access or for copies of public records.
 The written denial must disclose the legal basis for the denial.
 Although a written denial is required by the Act, a records custodian is not required to use the exact form developed by the Office of Open Records Counsel.
 Instructions